vqdang/hover_net/README.md

 Before training:

-- set path to the data directories in `config.py`
+- Set path to the data directories in `config.py`
-- set path where checkpoints will be saved  in `config.py`
+- Set path where checkpoints will be saved  in `config.py`
-- set path to pretrained weights Preact-ResNet50  in `models/hovernet/opt.py`.
+- Set path to pretrained weights Preact-ResNet50  in `models/hovernet/opt.py`.
 Download the weights [here](https://drive.google.com/open?id=187C9pGjlVmlqz-PlKW1K8AYfxDONrB0n).
-- modify hyperparameters, including number of epochs and learning rate in `models/hovernet/opt.py`.
+- Modify hyperparameters, including number of epochs and learning rate in `models/hovernet/opt.py`.

 ### Usage and Options